Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Introduction

-To find a suboptimal approximation to the optimal control policy for nonlinear dynamics, Werbos defined a family of actor-critic algorithms, which he termed Adaptive Dynamic Programming (ADP) algorithms \cite{werbos1974phD,werbos1992approximate}.
-Another well-known name for this kind of algorithms, especially in the field of machine learning, is Reinforcement Learning (RL) \cite{sutton2018reinforcement,liu2017ADP}.
-A distinct feature of the ADP method is that it employs a critic parameterized function, such as a Neural Network (NN) for value function approximation and an actor parameterized function for policy approximation.
-For the sake of finding suitable approximation of both value function and policy, most ADP methods adopt an iterative technique, called Policy Iteration (PI) \cite{howard1964PI}.
-PI refers to a class of algorithms built as a two-step iteration: 1) policy evaluation, in which the value function associated with an admissible control policy is evaluated, and 2) policy improvement, in which the policy is updated to optimize the corresponding value function, using Bellman's principle of optimality.
+To find a nearly optimal approximation of the optimal control policy for nonlinear dynamics, Werbos proposed the Adaptive DP (ADP) method \cite{werbos1992approximate}, also known as Reinforcement Learning (RL) in the field of machine learning \cite{duan2020hierarchical,li2023RL,duan2021distributional, he2022robust,li2022probabilistic}.
+A distinct characteristic of ADP is that it utilizes a critic parameterized function, such as a Neural Network (NN), to approximate the value function, and an actor parameterized function to approximate the policy.
+The classical Value Iteration (VI) framework, which approximates the value function through one-step back-up operation, is commonly used for building ADP methods for discrete-time systems \cite{sutton2018reinforcement}.
+However, for CT systems, the value update law of VI requires integrating the running cost over a finite time horizon, which can lead to learning inaccuracies due to discretization error \cite{lee2013IVI}.
+Most ADP methods adopt an iterative technique called Policy Iteration (PI) to find suitable approximations of both the value function and policy, which directly updates the value function by solving the corresponding Lyapunov equation without the need for discretization \cite{li2023RL}.
+PI consists of two-step process: 1) policy evaluation, in which the value function moves towards its true value associated with an admissible control policy, and 2) policy improvement, in which the policy is updated to reduce the corresponding value function.